ConquerorsOfMystery/seabass/README.md

 Before anything else...

-# THE CBAS METAPROGRAMMING LANGUAGE
+# CODER'S BASILISK - CBAS - THE ULTIMATE PROGRAMMING TOOL

 Welcome!
 This repository contains the code for the cbas metaprogramming tool along with some libraries and example code.